+A subtle question from a viewpoint of the Sato--Tate conjecture in number theory (cf.~Subsubsection \ref{sss.EC.liminZ}) is to ask \emph{whether there exist a knot $K$ such that the set $P(K)$ of $p$'s with $\lim_{n\to \infty}|H_1(X_{p^n})_{\rm tor}|=1$ is an infinite set but the density of $P(K)$ in the set of all prime numbers is zero.} As we have seen in \Cref{prop.torusknots} and \Cref{cor.twistknots}, torus knots $T_{a,b}$ and twists knots $J(2,2m)\neq 0_1$ are two extreme cases on the opposite sides; they satisfy $\lim_{n\to \infty}|H_1(X_{p^n})_{\rm tor}|=1$ and $\neq 1$ for almost all $p$, respectively.
+We wonder if there is a class with an intermediate behavior.

+Another approach to formulating an analogue of the Sato--Tate conjecture is to consider an infinite family $(K_i)_{\in \Z_{>0}}$ of disjoint knots in $S^3$ satisfying some equidistribution theorem, such as the Chebotarev law (cf.~\cite{Mazur2012, McMullen2013CM, Ueki7, Ueki9}).
+It would be interesting to study the density of knots with the $p$-adic torsion being 1 for each fixed $p$.
+A possible clue is Dehornoy's study on the Lorenz knots ($\fallingdotseq$ modular knots) in \cite{Dehornoy2015Fourier}, which is an analogue of the Riemann/Weil conjecture in a view of Noguchi \cite{Noguchi2005}.

 For a branched $\Zp$-cover $(M_{p^n}\to M_1)_n$, to ask whether all $M_{p^n}$'s are $\Q$HS$^3$'s, or equivalently, to whether every $H_1(M_{p^n})$ is a finite group, is also a weak analogue of Weber's problem.
-In this view, We have Livingston's result; \begin{prop}[{\cite[Corollary 3.2]{Livingston2002GT}}] The branched $\Z/p^n\Z$-cover of a knot in $S^3$ is always $\Q$HS$^3$. \end{prop} It would be also interesting to study $p$-adic refinements of \cite[Theorem 1.1]{Livingston2002GT} and \cite{KimSG2009JKTR} on concordance.
+By $\Delta_K(1)=1$, we have the following. \begin{prop}[{\cite[Corollary 3.2]{Livingston2002GT}}] The branched $\Z/p^n\Z$-cover of a knot in $S^3$ is always a $\Q$HS$\,^3$. \end{prop} This proposition means that Kionke's $p$-adic Betti number is zero.
+It would be also interesting to study $p$-adic refinements of \cite[Theorem 1.1]{Livingston2002GT} and \cite{KimSG2009JKTR} on concordance.

-\begin{rem} Recently, M.~\!Ozaki \cite{Ozaki-padiclimit} generalized the $p$-adic convergence theorem of class numbers to a general extension of a number field with a finitely generated pro-$p$ Galois group by developing an analytic method, to reveal relationships amongst several arithmetic invariants; the class numbers, the ratios of $p$-adic regulators, the square roots of discriminants, and the order of algebraic $K_2$-groups of the ring of integers.
-Studying their analogues in the knot theory side would give a new cliff to extend the dictionary of arithmetic topology. \end{rem}